KeithIMyers/n8n-wsl-exec/README.md

 -   **Command**: The command to execute (e.g., `ls`, `echo "Hello"`, `python3`).
 -   **Arguments**: Any arguments to pass to the command, separated by spaces (e.g., `-l -a`, `my_script.py --verbose`).
 -   **Ignore Startup Output**: If your `.bashrc` or other shell startup scripts produce output (like `neofetch`), enable this option to ignore it and only capture the output of the command itself.

+## Requirements

+-   Windows 10 or Windows 11 with n8n installed on the host machine. n8n should not be installed in a container
+-   Windows Subsystem For Linux (WSL/WSL2) Installed and at least one WSL instance setup

 ## Example Usage